nhsconnect/ITK3-FHIR-eDischarge/pages/explore/explore_allergies_and_adverse_reactions.md

 {% include custom/section.warnbanner.html %}

 ## Allergies and Adverse Reactions Section Content##
-The Allergies and adverse reactions section carries information about the patient's allergies and adverse reactions, items in bold are subheadings and should be formatted as such in any html sent:
+The Allergies and adverse reactions section carries information about the patient's allergies and adverse reactions, subheadings should be formatted as such in any html sent:

 <table width="100%">
 <tr>